Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Abstract

-The newest LLMs have support for returning properly formatted JSON responses, making it easier for clients to parse complex responses.
+Current LLMs have support for returning properly formatted JSON, making it easier for clients to reliably parse complex responses.
+It therefore seems attractive for
-This makes it tempting for AI coding applications to use JSON replies to receive code from LLMs.
+AI coding applications ask LLMs to return code in structure JSON replies.
 Unfortunately,
 LLMs write worse code when asked to wrap it in JSON, harming their ability to correctly solve coding tasks.
-On a variant of the aider code editing benchmark, JSON-wrapping code often significantly harms coding performance compared to returning code as plain text.
+On a variant of the aider code editing benchmark, asking for JSON-wrapped code often significantly harms coding performance.
-This holds true across many top coding LLMs, including OpenAI's new gpt-4o-2024-08-06 which has strong JSON support.
+This holds true across many top coding LLMs, including OpenAI's latest model gpt-4o-2024-08-06 which has strong JSON support.

 ## Introduction